What does end-to-end encryption do?

 - Note: When end-to-end encryption is enabled, the Pro-E2E-UnencryptedAudio session type indicates end-to-end encryption with the exception of PSTN.

-- For more information on E2E and Cisco Secure Real-Time Collaboration, see: Security White Paper
+- For more information on E2E and Cisco Secure Real-Time Collaboration, see: Security Technical Paper

 - Enable End-to-End Encryption Using End-to-End Encryption Session Types